NJSTech/madcoderz-blog/README.md

 ## Laravel Complete Blog Project

 mad-blog is a multi-purpose blog script.
 It has clean, responsive and user-friendly design.
-You can manage your posts, custom pages, categories, user comments and contact messages with its powerful Admin panel.
+You can manage your posts, categories, tags,author,user comments & reply,subscribers and notification messages with its powerful Admin panel.

 ##  All Features
 * Popular posts